 Every business demands accountability from its management.
 The claims made by the management in financial statements, explicitly or otherwise, are classified as management assertions or financial statement assertions.
 During the process of financial auditing, an auditor verifies them to know about the true state of the health of the business.

 Auditors from Singapore auditing firm determines the accuracy of the management assertions by utilizing a number of audit tests.
-A dedicated professional team of auditors from SBS Consultancy, a Singapore audit company, does the same task for their clients with exceptional accuracy.
+A dedicated professional team of auditors from SBS Consulting, a Singapore audit company, does the same task for their clients with exceptional accuracy.

 Statement like, “Net income of the company for year 1st April 2013 – 31st March 2014”, is a broad assertion and can be found in financial statements.
 During financial audit, a team of auditors from SBS Consultancy break broad assertions down into sets of detailed statements called as management assertions.
 Broadly speaking, these statements are of 3 types: